naman2304/notes/ddia.md

 ##### Microbatching and checkpointing
 * One solution is to break the stream into small blocks, and treat each block like a miniature batch process (_micro-batching_).
 This technique is used in Spark Streaming, and the batch size is typically around one second.
-* An alternative approach, used in Apache Flint, is to periodically generate rolling checkpoints of state and write them to durable storage.
+* An alternative approach, used in Apache Flink, is to periodically generate rolling checkpoints of state and write them to durable storage.
 If a stream operator crashes, it can restart from its most recent checkpoint.
 * Microbatching and checkpointing approaches provide the same exactly-once semantics as batch processing.
 However, as soon as output leaves the stream processor, the framework is no longer able to discard the output of a failed batch.

 ##### Atomic Commit